"Sustainable and cost effective ecologically designed lamp activate by saltwater."

 Mission: Reach 100 Lamps (DONATE)

 Visited the Dumagats of Barangay Laiban, Tanay, Rizal together with volunteers Mae Dimaculangan and Alexis Lumbera.
 A very picturesque valley with 700 household.
 Discussed with an LGU worker, Mrs. Berma May Villanueva the possibility of having Laiban as one of SALt beneficiaries.

 Mission: Reach 700 Lamps (DONATE)

 SALt team together with Mae Dimaculangan, Annalyn Evangelista, Alexis Lumbera, Yuichi Hirose, and media persons from Japan visited the barangay of Pamintahan to check on the situation of a community living without electricity in the middle of the city of Lipa.

 Co-Founder & CEO

 Aisa Mijeno is a faculty member of Engineering and Innovation Labs Director at De La Salle University — Lipa.
 Being a member of Greenpeace PH, she has traveled many places promoting environmental campaigns.
-She also loves hiking which brought her to the majestic mountains of Kalinga where it all began.
-The product concept was formed after living with the natives of the Buscalan tribe for days relying only on kerosene lamps to do evening chores.
+She also loves hiking which brought her to the majestic mountains of northern Philippines where it all began.
+The product concept was formed after living with a tribe for days relying only on kerosene lamps to do evening chores.

 Her interests vary from astronomy to classical music to embedded systems and electrochemistry.